muhammadowaisbilal/sample-docker/ansible_ubuntu/README.md

 NOTE: THIS IMAGE IS TO BE USED FOR TEST AND LEARNIGN PURPOSES ONLY!
 NOT TO BE USED IN A PRODUCTION ENVIRONMENT!

-SSH Enabled Ubuntu Image for Test and Dev purposes ONLY!
+SSH Enabled Ubuntu and Ansible

 ## Use:
 Pull Ubuntu image